linsun449/cliper/README.md

-# iSeg
+# CLIPer
-This is the repository that contains source code for the [CLIPer website](https://linsun449.github.io/iSeg/).
+This is the repository that contains source code for the [CLIPer website](https://linsun449.github.io/cliper/).

 # Thanks
 This is the repository is heavily borrowed from <a href="https://github.com/nerfies/nerfies.github.io">nerfies</a>.
 Thanks for their wonderful work!